cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 }
 ```

 Alternatively, any relayer operator may initiate a new channel handshake for this interchain account once the previously set `Active Channel` is in a `CLOSED` state.
-This is done by initiating the channel handshake on the controller chain using the same portID associated with the interchain account in question.
+This is done by initiating the channel handshake on the controller chain using the **same portID** associated with the interchain account in question.

 </HighlightBox>

-It is important to note that once a channel has been opened for a given interchain account, new channels can not be opened for this account until the currently set `Active Channel` is set to `CLOSED`.
+It is important to note that once a channel has been opened for a given interchain account, new channels can not be opened for this account until the currently `Active Channel` is set to `CLOSED`.

 ### Host API